 Ali had a unique fighting style.
 He did not adopt the high arm guard but instead relied on his speed to avoid the opponent’s punches.
 “Float like a butterfly, sting like a bee,” per his famous catchphrase.

 More than technique, he had incredible belief in himself.
-He never believed that he would lose a fight, and used his words to either taunt his opponent or ‘predict’ his defeat by calling out the round which his opponent would be knocked out.
+He never believed that he would lose a fight and used his words to either taunt his opponent or ‘predict’ his defeat by calling out the round in which his opponent would be knocked out.

 Ali had a hugely successful professional boxing career; he suffered only five defeats, with 56 wins and over half of them knock-outs.
 During his career, Ali defeated every top heavyweight (an era which has been called the Golden Age of Heavyweight boxing).